-The disadvantage in this approach is that it is not effective for higher dimensional data and while generating synthetic records, it does not consider the neighbor examples from other classes and therefore the strategy is often prone to producing noise.
+The disadvantage in this approach is that it is not effective for higher dimensional data and while generating synthetic records, it does not consider the neighbor examples from other classes therefore the strategy is often prone to producing noise.

-While the above methods work on the data and enhance the proportions of minority class by oversampling or decrease the proportion of majority class by undersampling, an appropriate choice of modeling technique could also lead to improvement in results.
+While the above methods work on the data and enhance the proportions of the minority class by oversampling or decrease the proportion of the majority class by undersampling, an appropriate choice of modeling technique could also lead to improvement in results.
 The modeling techniques that are often used in such cases are explained below.